kuhanw/seq2seq/README.md

 Target Sequence | Decoder
 --- | ---
-'thank', 'you', 'for', 'your', 'support'| No Anti-LM 'is', 'a', 'great', 'idea' | Lambda=0.8, gamma=1 'thank', 'bet', 'i', 'love', 'you', '<eos>' | Lambda=0.8, gamma=4 'thank', 'for', 'share', 'i', 'appreci', 'it' | Lambda=0.1, gamma=4
+'thank', 'you', 'for', 'your', 'support'| No Anti-LM 'is', 'a', 'great', 'idea' | *L*=0.8, *y*=1
+'thank', 'bet', 'i', 'love', 'you', '<eos>' | *L*=0.8, *y*=4
+'thank', 'for', 'share', 'i', 'appreci', 'it' | *L*=0.1, *y*=4

 You can see even with our simple model, the idea is sound and can return interesting results.
-It is interesting to note, when we correct only the first token (gamma=1), the entire meaning of the entire output is changed, as would be expected, while adding corrections to the first four steps return more diverse variations of the original response.
+It is interesting to note, when we correct only the first token (*y*=1), the entire meaning of the entire output is changed, while adding corrections to the first four steps return more diverse variations of the original response.

-There are a couple of flaws to this method of constructing P(T).
+## Future Steps

+There are a couple of flaws to this method of constructing *P(T)* and implementation.
+From a technical, coding perspective I went through a lot of contortions and work to load a precomputed table at run time for decoding in Tensorflow.
+Much of this comes down to the functional programming nature of Tensorflow.
+As a Tensorflow novice, it was an immensely useful learning experience, but may not be technically elegant.

-As "n" grows the permutations rapidly grow so it becomes computationally unfeasible to store such massive tables in memory during run time.
-Secondly, in any real world situation the decoder will encounter input sequences that were never presented in the training corpus thus our naive n-gram model states P(T)=0.
+Conceptually, as the "n" of the n-gram model grows the sequence permutations rapidly grow so it becomes computationally unfeasible to store such massive tables in memory during run time.
+In addition, any real world situation the decoder will encounter input sequences that were never presented in the training corpus thus our naive n-gram model states *P(T)=0*.

-The first problem can be overcome by using better data structures (I am keeping the models on disk as lists) for storage.
-Tries can be a good solution [].
-In addition, we can redefine P(T) to be predicated only m prior tokens instead of the full sequence,
+The first problem can be overcome by applying smarter data structures for storage and during computation.
+I have not had time to do anny implementation but tries can be a natural solution to storing massive n-gram models, [http://pages.di.unipi.it/pibiri/papers/SIGIR17.pdf].
+We can additionally redefine P(T) to be predicated only *m* prior tokens instead of the full sequence,

-P(T) = Prod( equation).
+P(T) = P(t<sup>something</sup>)

+This will have the effect of dramatically controlling and bounding our n-gram tables.

 For the latter case we can apply [smoothing](https://en.wikipedia.org/wiki/Good%E2%80%93Turing_frequency_estimation) to introduce non-zero probabilities for new sequences.

 ### To do list

   - Implement a bidirectional encoder
-  - Implement anti-language model to increase the diversity of the decoder inference responses (Here is an implementation: https://github.com/Marsan-Ma/tf_chatbot_seq2seq_antilm)
+  - Implement anti-lm for batch decoding
   - <s>Clean up API code to use frozen models instead of restoring from checkpoint</s>
   - <s>Clean up notebooks</s>
-  - Clean up text preprocessing code
+  - <s>Clean up text preprocessing code</s>

 ### References and Readings